GeoscienceAustralia/galileoQC/docs/source/about.md

 ## Acknowledgements

 A massive amount of help, encouragement and support from many people at Geoscience Australia, particularly Roger Miller, Yvette Poudjom Djomani, Negin Moghaddam, Mike Barlow, Anandaroop Ray, and Jack McCubbine.
 The minimum curvature code was copied from PyGMI (https://patrick-cole.github.io/pygmi/index.html) in July 2025 and the graphical imaging code from graphics (https://github.com/jobar8/graphics) sometime in 2020.
 Grateful thanks to the authors of those codes as well as all the contributors to all the packages used.
 The idea of using tutorials as the key technical documentation is partly based on Des Fitzgerald's "cookbooks" for Intrepid.
+Example data sets used in the tutorials are included with the kind permissions of Stephan Sander (Sander Geophysics), Chris van Galder (Xcalibur) and Colm Murphy (Bell Geospace).

 ## Testing

 The __galileoQC__ package has been tested on the following operating systems: Windows 10, Windows 11, macos 15, Debian 12, Fedora 38, and Ubuntu 22.
-All testing has been done using Jupyter Notebook (the JupyterLab Desktop app was used often in development but its maintenance ceased in Aug2025).
+All testing has been done using Jupyter Notebook (the JupyterLab Desktop app was used often in development but its maintenance ceased in August 2025).

 Data from a wide variety of gravity instruments, mounted on a wide variety of aircraft, have been reviewed from many surveys flown in several countries.

 ## Citing

+M. Dransfield. galileoQC.
+Commonwealth of Australia (Geoscience Australia), 2026. https://pid.geoscience.gov.au/dataset/ga/151012

 M. H. Dransfield and R. Miller.
 Python code for quality control of airborne gravimetry and gravity gradiometry field data.
 Preview, 237:78, August 2025.